Caballo prieto azabache (film)

-Caballo prieto azabache (La tumba de Villa) is a 1968 Mexican historical drama film starring Antonio Aguilar, Flor Silvestre, and Jaime Fernández.
+Caballo prieto azabache (La tumba de Villa) is a 1968 Mexican historical drama film written and directed by René Cardona, and starring Antonio Aguilar and Flor Silvestre.
+This film marked the acting debut of Raúl "Chato" Padilla, playing Pancho Villa, and better known ocassionalty for portraying Jaimito, el cartero in the 1970s sitcom El Chavo del Ocho.

 It focuses on a horse breeder named Jesús who is set on buying a horse known as "Caballo prieto" (dark horse) and pursuing a relationship with a singer named Genoveva Alarios.
-With he and Genoveva eventually recruited as spies for the revolutionary leader Pancho Villa.
-The film was successful at the box-office and stayed in theaters for a surprising nine weeks.
+Eventually, he and Genoveva are recruited as spies for the revolutionary leader Pancho Villa.
+The film was successful at the box office and stayed in theaters for a surprising nine weeks.